No HR professional is exempt from the planning.

 Distributing confidential information

-Another issue for employers is the problem of employees tattling to managers about other employees’ personal posts on social media sites, especially where those items could get the poster in trouble at work.
+Another issue for employers is the problem of employees tattling to managers about other employees' personal posts on social media sites, especially when those items could get the poster in trouble at work.
 HR needs to anticipate this eventuality and have a procedure in place: Managers take no initial action, and HR checks the questionable posts first because the posts may be protected speech.
-See, HR Struggling with Facebook Snitches.

 Social Media Guidelines

 According to the 2011 SHRM social media survey, about 40 percent of organizations have a formal social media policy.
 The most frequently cited elements included in these policies were the following:

 Although a growing number of employers use social media, 43 percent of the respondents in the 2011 SHRM survey reported that their organizations block access to social media sites on company-owned computers and handheld electronic devices.
 The survey found that larger organizations (more than 500 employees) are more likely to block access to social media sites and to track employee use.
 See SHRM Social Media in the Workplace Survey Findings.